BookingSync/bookingsync-api-docs/content/reference/endpoints/change_overs.md

 ## List change_overs

-List all change_overs for given account.
+List all change_overs for a given account.

 ~~~
 GET /change_overs